 Creative Carbon Scotland presented this session in collaboration with the Sustainability in Production Alliance (SiPA) in Scotland at PLASA Focus Glasgow in January 2016.

-We helped members of the FST Carbon strategy group to explore ways of measuring how well they are managing their carbon budgets by calculating metrics like kg CO2 per ticket sold (to name but one).
-Please contact Ben Twist or Fiona MacLennan for more information
+We helped members of the FST Carbon strategy group to explore ways of measuring how well they are managing their carbon budgets with this handy FST Data Collection spreadsheet for calculating metrics like kg CO2 per ticket sold (to name but one).
+Please contact Ben Twist or Fiona MacLennan for more information.

 A project initiated by Edinburgh’s Festivals with key partners the Federation of Scottish Theatre and Scottish Contemporary Art Network